MegaMango64/PixGen/README.txt

 	- Double left click on blocks to highlight them.
 Press delete or backspace to delete these selected pixels.
 	- Single right click to create a single pixel.
 	- Hit the Submit button or Enter key to run the computation.
-	- Right click on the desktop icon and press "Open file location" in this location is this READ ME.
+	- Right click on the desktop icon and press "Open file location" in this location is this README.
 	- Press Ctrl+Z to undo a pixel calculation.

 ***Function Keys***